Health screenings for men ages 40 to 64

 CHOLESTEROL SCREENING AND HEART DISEASE PREVENTION

-- Your cholesterol should be checked every 5 years.
+- Once cholesterol screening has started, your cholesterol should be checked every 5 years.

 - If you have a high cholesterol level, diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.